voxel51/fiftyone/examples/dataset_creation/README.md

 foc.set_config_settings(default_ml_backend="torch")
 ```

-## Building your own dataset from scratch
+## Building datasets from scratch

 > Factory method: `fiftyone.Dataset.add_samples()`

-FiftyOne datasets are composed of `fiftyone.core.sample.Sample`s, and FiftyOne
+FiftyOne datasets are composed of `fiftyone.core.sample.Sample` instances, and
-provides the ability for you to construct your own dataset from scratch by
+FiftyOne provides the ability for you to construct your own dataset from
-creating your own samples, if desired.
+scratch by creating your own samples, if desired.

 The following example demonstrates the construction of a dataset with ground
 truth labels stored in a `ground_truth` field: